Singular TQFTs, foams and type D arc algebras: The combinatorial model

 \begin{remark} We point out that one could upgrade \fullref{theorem:comb-model} to include combinatorial description for the web bimodules $\M(u)$ as well.
 In principal, the steps one has to do are the same as for the algebras, but more different local situations as in \eqref{eq:surgery-comb} have to be considered, cf. \cite[Sections 4.2, 4.3 and 4.4]{EST2} where the same was done in the setup where webs are oriented upwards.
 In order to keep the length of this paper in reasonable boundaries, we omit the rather involved details. \end{remark}

-\begin{remark} For more general web algebras the situation is more delicate, cf. \fullref{remark:cup-foams}, and combinatorial definitions are for the most part missing.
+\begin{remark} For other web algebras the situation is more delicate, cf. \fullref{remark:cup-foams}, and combinatorial definitions are mostly missing.
 We prefer the combinatorially easier model using dots on webs in this paper, but for e.g. web algebras as in \cite{MPT1} one would need more sophisticated notions as e.g. flows in the sense of \cite{KK1} as decorations. \end{remark}